 We also marked the middle of the room so that we would know about where to begin tiling.

-Me in my Duluth Jacket, the tile saw, my eye protection and ear protection spent a lot of time in the garage during the bitter cold weather cutting tile.
+Me in my Duluth Jacket, the tile saw, my eye protection and ear protection spent a lot of time in the garage during the bitterly cold weather cutting tile.
 (And my husband helped too because he is amazing like that!)

 But my point is, don’t let the worry of using a tile saw scare you away from tiling.
 It is really easy to use!
 Just use precautions and follow all safety guidelines!